-- The CCR is California's statewide cancer surveillance system. - This system collects information on all cancers and all benign brain tumors diagnosed among California residents. - The mission of the CCR is to serve the public by collecting statewide cancer data, conducting surveillance and research into the causes, controls, and cures of cancer, and communicating the results to the public.
+- The CCR is California's statewide cancer surveillance system. - This system collects information on all cancers and all benign brain tumors diagnosed among California residents. - The mission of the CCR is to deliver high quality cancer data that is used to save and improve lives.